gbms311/CSV2SCIMBulkUploadPoC/readme.md

 For help and questions about Entra ID API-driven inbound provisioning, refer to the [documentation](https://aka.ms/Entra/ProvisionFromAnySource)

 ## Credits
+This is a clone and tweak from [CSV2SCIMBulkUpload](https://github.com/AzureAD/entra-id-inbound-provisioning/tree/main/LogicApps/CSV2SCIMBulkUpload)
 The workflow reuses the awesome [CSVtoJSONcore](https://github.com/joelbyford/CSVtoJSONcore/) Azure function.